Law School Application: Criteria for Choosing a Law School

 Student body: What is the size of the entering class?
 How large are the first-year classes?
 What does the admissions profile tell you about the quality of the student body?
 Is there diversity among the student body?
 What is the overall atmosphere-are students friendly or are they overly competitive?
 Is there much student interaction outside class?
 Are there journals, projects, or student organizations for minorities, women, LGBTQ students?

 Cost: What are tuition, fees, housing, and book costs?
 For state schools, what are their requirements for in-state tuition?
-Is financial aid need-based or are merit scholarships available?
-Does the school have a loan repayment assistance program (LRAP) for public interest work?
+Is financial aid need-based or do merit scholarships predominate?
+What percent of students receive scholarships and what are the median scholarship amounts?
+Does the school have a loan repayment assistance program (LRAP) for public interest work and if so, how much are the typical grants?
 What is the average debt of recent graduates?
 (Reminder that there are many unknowns about the actual costs until you see what your scholarship offers look like.)